Heat Shrink Tubing – Use of heat shrink tubing

 What are the most important parameters for the right choice of heat shrink tubing?

-Initially, the thickness of the material should be given in millimeters after complete shrinkage.
+Initially, the thickness of the material is specified in millimeters after full shrinkage.
 “Nominal” defines the dimensions without any tolerances.

-In general, you can choose between thin walled, medium walled and heavy walled shrink tubing. thin walled, medium walledand heavy walled shrink tubing .
+In general, you can choose between thin-walled, medium-walled and thick-walled heat shrink tubing.
 Heat shrink tubing is also available with adhesive.
-It is sometimes called dual wall shrink tubing.
+The industry also calls it double-walled heat shrink tubing.

-However, for thin-walled tubing with a shrink ratio of 2:1 (standard), the diameter is usually given in inch sizes, where 25.4 mm equals 1 inch.
+However, for thin-walled heat shrink tubing with a shrinkage rate of 2:1 (standard heat shrink tubing) we usually specify the diameter in inch sizes, where 25.4 mm corresponds to 1 inch.

-Depending on the material and wall thickness, our shrink tube can be expanded to different degrees.
+Depending on the material and wall thickness, our heat shrink tubing expands to different degrees.

-A shrinkage ratio shows the velocity and the shrinkage rate of the product (diameter in relation to the recovered diameter).
+A shrink ratio shows the speed and the shrinkage rate of the product (diameter in relation to the recovered diameter).
 The shrinkage ratio varies from 2:1 to 6:1.
 The higher the shrinkage ratio, the more variable the shrinkage diameter, thus fewer sizes of heat shrink tubing are needed, which helps to reduce bearings and requires less bearing space.

-The heat shrink tube not only gets a smaller diameter, but also a shorter length.
-This change in length after shrinkage is stated in percent.
+The shrink tubing not only has a smaller diameter, but even shorter length.
+We indicate the change in length after shrinkage as a percentage.

-The operating temperature varies with type of tubing.
-It depends on which material is used for resp. tubing type.
+The operating temperature varies with hose type.
+It certainly depends on which material was used for resp. tubing type.
 When choosing the right size, it is recommended to follow the 80:20 rule described above..

 How to shrink heat shrink tubing?